mnater/Hyphenopoly/docs/Setup.md

 </script>
 ````
 There are three stages:
-1.  allow orphans
+1. Allow orphans
-2.  don't hyphenate the last word of an element
+2. Do not hyphenate the last word of an element.
-3.  don't hyphenate the last word of an element and replace the space before with a no-breaking space
+3. Do not hyphenate an element's last word and replace the preceding space with a no-breaking space.